Celtic Cross: Meaning, History, and Modern Interpretations

 What is the meaning of the Celtic Cross?

-The Celtic Cross represents faith, unity, and eternity, embodying both Christian and pagan symbolism.
+The Celtic Cross represents faith, unity, and eternity, embodying Christian and pagan symbolism.

 How does the Celtic Cross differ in Ireland and Scotland?